dotnet/docs-maui/docs/fundamentals/accessibility.md

 ```

 > [!WARNING]
 > Don't set the `SemanticProperties.Description` attached property on a `Label`.
 This will stop the `Text` property being spoken by the screen reader.
-Instead, set the `Text` property and the `SemanticProperties.Hint` attached property.
+Instead, set the `Text` property, and the `SemanticProperties.Hint` attached property if required.

 The accessibility information for an element can also be defined on another element.
 For example, a `Label` next to an `Entry` can be used to describe what the `Entry` represents.
 This can be accomplished in XAML as follows: